jmsman3/jmsman3/README.md

 ## Learning Journey 🌱

-I aim to solve at least one problem daily using C++ to enhance my learning.
 I believe in the transformative power of coding and its ability to change the world.
 In the future, I aim to create a revolutionary website that contributes positively to society.

 ## Collaboration and Goals 💡